griffithlab/rnabio.org/_posts/0008-02-01-Quality_assessment.md

 ## Quality assessment

 We are going to begin our single cell analysis by loading in the output from CellRanger.
-We will load in our different sample, create a Seurat object with them, and take a look at the quality of the cells.
+We will load in our different sample, create a Seurat object with then, and take a look at the quality of the cells.
 A Seurat object is (decribe better) a specfic data type built for exploring single cell data

 ### Step 1: Load in Data